kubernetes/contributor-site/content/en/docs/onboarding/01-starting-out.md

 # How is the Kubernetes community organized?

-Most community activity is organized into four areas:
+Most community activity is organized into three areas:

 * Special Interest Groups (SIGs),
 * Working Groups